wjgoarxiv/LongChatGPT/README.md

 ```text
 INFO: Output saved as OUTPUT.md
 ```
 Now, the program will save the output file as `OUTPUT.md` in the current directory.
-You can check the `demoOUTPUT.md` file in the `demo` directory.
+You can check the `[demoOUTPUT.md](demo/demoOUTPUT.md)` file in the `demo` directory to see the demo outputs.

 __Note that ChatGPT sometimes makes unexpected outputs!__ In this case, you should __try a few more times__ to get the best result.
 You can revise prompts or intermediate chat contents, you can visit [ChatGPT official website](https://chat.openai.com).
 Good luck with your works! 💪🏻